 Current CPA Exam candidates should not be affected.
 The exam is not expected to change until January 2024 at the earliest.
-However, those just getting started and new accounting students should pay attention to education requirements, which may change as early as Fall of 2020 if the Uniform Accountacy Act (UAA) is soon adopted by State Boards of Accountancy.
+However, those just getting started and new accounting students should pay attention to education requirements.
+A new model for an accounting curriculum in line with the CPA Evolution update will be unveiled at a launch event June 15-16 2021.

 To avoid having to account for these changes, Gleim recommends that candidates finish their CPA studies as soon as possible.